Rather than create one large plan you can create a number of smaller, more manageable

 Controller access to a plan in order to change its linking options.

 How Linked Plans Work

-When we link plans together in 81Boxes we end up with two plans, with one
+When we link plans together we end up with two plans, with one position which

 is always the top position on the lower plan.
-In 81Boxes, we essentially treat
+We essentially treat the Linked Position

 visible on the lower plan.
 The effect is as follows.